RESIDENCY CARD OF FAMILY MEMBER EU CITIZEN

-Once you have been given the approval, then you need to go through the TIE application (the residency card application).
+Once you have been given the approval, you need to go through the TIE application (the residency card application).
 See information on this here.
-This is the actual card that entitles the non-EU citizen, to residency in Spain and proves that he/she has presented the required documents to establish their marriage with an EU citizen).
+This is the actual card that entitles the non-EU citizen to residency in Spain and proves that he/she has presented the required documents to establish their marriage with an EU citizen.
 Similarly, non-EU children of EU citizens could obtain their residency through the EU parent.
 In both cases, this card will also be used to travel into Spain from other countries, and will allow them to visit other Schengen countries without a visa.

-What happens if instead of approval letter, you get a letter saying a documents is missing?
+What happens if instead of approval letter, you get a letter saying a document is missing?
 You simply provide the missing paperwork, but keep in mind the time limit to do this.
 If you don’t do it on time, or if you don’t request an extension, the application might be close and you might need to start all over.